Polish–Lithuanian relations during World War II

-The issue of Polish and Lithuanian relations during World War II is a controversial one, and some modern Lithuanian and Polish historians still differ in their interpretations of the related events, many of which are related to the Lithuanian collaboration with Nazi Germany and the operations of Polish resistance organization of Armia Krajowa on territories inhabited by Lithuanians and Poles.
+The issue of Polish and Lithuanian relations during the World War II is a controversial one, and some modern Lithuanian and Polish historians still differ in their interpretations of the related events, many of which are related to the Lithuanian collaboration with Nazi Germany and the operations of Polish resistance organization of Armia Krajowa on territories inhabited by Lithuanians and Poles.
 Several common academic conferences started bridging the gap between Lithuanian and Polish interpretations, but significant differences remain.

 Background

 Polish–Lithuanian relations were strained during the interwar period, mostly due to the conflict over the Vilnius Region (which had a Polish majority but was seen by Lithuanians as their historical capital).
 This conflict resulted in enmity within local communities and the mutual harsh treatment of the Polish and Lithuanian ethnic minorities living in both countries.
 The tensions had begun to diminish by early spring of 1938 (see 1938 Polish ultimatum to Lithuania), when both nations restored normal relations, and telephone, mail, rail, and road communications were established.
-The rapprochement was however stopped when Germany and Soviet Union invaded Poland in September 1939.
-Lithuania remained independent at the beginning of World War II, however, it was soon occupied by the Soviet Union, then by Germany and then again by the Soviet Union, which had earlier annexed it as one of its republics.
+The rapprochement was however stopped when Germany invaded Poland on the first day of September 1939.
+Germany had proposed Lithuania join in the invasion to gain control of the disputed Vilnius Region.
+However, despite Lithuania's antipathy towards Poland, the Lithuanian government was distrustful of Germany and refused.
+Lithuania thus remained neutral and independent in the initial days of World War II.

+On September 17, the Soviet invasion of Poland began following its Molotov-Ribbentrop Pact.
+The Vilnius Region was soon occupied by the Red Army, which intended to place it inside the borders of the Belarusian Soviet Socialist Republic.
+On September 19, Lithuanian envoy in Moscow Ladas Natkevičius claimed Lithuanian rights to Vilnius, which was now occupied by the Red Army and was out of Polish control.
+After the new German-Soviet border was established on September 28, the Soviets invited the Lithuanians to talks.
+Negotiations lasted from October 3 to 10.
+The result of the talks was the "Treaty on Mutual Assistance and Transfer of Vilnius and Vilnius Region to Lithuania," under which, in exchange for Vilnius, Lithuania agreed to establish Soviet military bases on its territory.
+The agreement came as a result of immense Soviet pressure, and Lithuanian diplomats had no illusions that the presence of Soviet troops meant preparation for annexation.
+During negotiations, the Soviets threatened the possibility of annexing Vilnius to Soviet Belarus, and even the possibility of reconstituting the Lithuanian-Belarusian SSR.